 And then the time came…my cousin rushed to our house, one afternoon.
 It was just after lunch.
 I was watching a movie on HBO when he came to the living room, breathing hard and almost unable to get the words out.
 Her wife was about to give birth.

 In hindsight, I knew this would happen but I was hoping she wouldn’t go through with the ridiculous plan.
 My youngest sister who recently acquired her Midwifery license was at the house at that time.
 I calmly stood up and said, “you’re coming with me.
 We’ll check her out and see what stage she’s on”.
-Her eyes were as huge as saucer.
-She followed me without a word.
+She followed me without a word, her eyes as huge as saucers.
 When we arrived at my cousin’s house, we found Mini on a makeshift pallet on the floor in active labor.
 I didn’t have anything with me except for a pair of sterile gloves I found in my OB bag from way back in my college days.
 Aside from the gloves, the rest were out of date.

 I was on my way back about five minutes away when I received a phone call from her.
 She said “I’m holding the baby, remind me again how to cut the cord.”
 I asked what she was using to cut the cord.
 She said they found kelly forceps and surgical scissors in the OB bag and sterilized them through boiling.
 She couldn’t decide how close to the umbilicus to clamp the kelly.
 I told her to give enough length to work on the cord dressing.